 - Adjust or replace defective or improperly functioning circuitry or electronics components, using hand tools or soldering iron.

-Electronics Technicians with little to no experience tend to make between $36170 and $46860 while the more experienced ones make over $74190 per year.
+Electronics Engineering Technicians with little to no experience tend to make between $38110 and $49630 while the more experienced ones can earn over $77660 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electronics Technician is to move to a higher paying state like AK.
-Right now, the highest paying states for Electronics Technicians are AK, DC, NV, MD and HI.
+One of the easiest ways to increase your salary as an Electronics Engineering Technician is to move to a higher paying state like VT.
+Right now, the highest paying states for Electronics Engineering Technicians are VT, DC, AK, WY and WA.

-3 other factors that can increase your salary as An Electronics Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electronics Engineering Technician is the degree you hold, the industry you work in, and lastly the company you work for.

 Pros and Cons